Commons Based Peer Production (CBPP)

-Modularity of the project is a requirement for CBPP to succeed (Benkler, 2006).
+Modularity of the project is a requirement for CBPP to succeed 1.
 It must be possible for many individuals to work independently on components which join together to form the product/resource.
 Where this is true, the benefits of open allocation seem significant.

 CBPP also requires a high degree of transparency in organization and decision-making.
 New contributors must be able to get up to speed quickly on which types of contribution are appreciated or they will likely become disgruntled and quit.

 - Funding of work, incentives for workers.
 Most workers need to derive an income from their work, and have limited time to spend on work which is un-paid.
-Most software is produced within organizations that generate revenue and profit from its sale or deployment - which can be used to pay workers.
+Most software is produced within organizations that generate revenues and profit from its sale or deployment - these revenues can be used to pay workers.

 - Important work can be dull.
 Where a project relies on self-motivated and self-funded participants useful but boring work may go undone and this might hamper the project’s progress.